Arkaneell/COMSYS-25/README.md

 TRF-Net demonstrates **strong generalization** in handling image distortions such as **blur, rain, low resolution**, etc., and is well-suited for real-time deployment scenarios like surveillance, access control, and identity verification in unconstrained environments.

+### Instructions:
+To implement TRF-Net locally, first clone the repository and ensure you have Python 3.8+ installed with TensorFlow, OpenCV, and scikit-learn dependencies (you can install them using pip install -r requirements.txt).
+The trained face embedding model (.h5 file) with custom SE and CBAM layers should be placed in the project root or specified in testscript.py.
+Organize your data into reference and test folders with each identity in its own subfolder containing face images.
+Then run the evaluation using python testscript.py --model best_triplet_model.h5(Download this from the "download the model" file) --reference ./reference_data --test ./test_data to compute embeddings, perform cosine similarity-based matching, and display classification results.
+Make sure the input images are RGB face crops resized to 224×224 for best results.

 ### Architecture Flow Diagram
 ![image](https://github.com/user-attachments/assets/ba2201e1-4f59-42be-b185-4508a0dae484)